Best lightweight electric bikes: Power your rides with a low-weight e-bike boost

 A heavier bike with a higher-powered motor will draw more juice from the e-bike's battery, so that will itself usually need to be heavier.
 A lightweight e-bike will usually have a smaller-capacity battery.
 This might limit the range, depending on where and how you ride.

 Many lightweight electric bike systems, like those from Specialized, Mahle and TQ allow you to add a range extender battery if you need more range.
 These usually fit into a bottle cage and plug into the internal battery's charging socket.
 They can add around 50 per cent to the e-bike's range, although you do lose the option to carry a second water bottle and you are adding extra weight to your lightweight e-bike.
+Range extenders are fairly expensive as well and don't normally come with your e-bike purchase.

 Is there any drawback to a lightweight e-bike?

 With most things in life, optimising for one feature means other features get left behind.
-When it comes to non-electric bikes that usually plays out as a choice between aero optimisation or lightweight.
+When it comes to non-electric bikes, that usually plays out as a choice between aero optimisation or lightweight.
 But what about electric bikes?
 Is there a trade-off for going lightweight?

 No performance drawback doesn't completely mean no drawbacks at all though.
 The one big trade-off when you go lightweight is price.
 When it comes to bikes, powered or not, if you want a light bike, it's gonna be more expensive.
-Electric bikes aren't immune from this same equation.
+Electric bikes aren't immune to this same equation.

 Do lightweight e-bikes ride differently to heavier models?

 Lightweight electric bikes are a distinct flavour of electric bikes.
-They have a unique ride feel to them and as long as you understand what you can expect you won't have any surprises.
+They have a unique ride feel to them and as long as you understand what you can expect, you won't have any surprises.

 How do you charge a lightweight e-bike?